 Change Your Driving Style

-Slow down and do everything in a smoother fashion, which means steering, braking and accelerating.
-No sudden turns or erratic use of the accelerator or brakes with gentle clutch control.
+Slow down and do everything in a smoother fashion, such as; steering, braking and accelerating.
+Do not make any sudden turns or erratic use of the accelerator or brakes with gentle clutch control.
 You don’t want to unbalance the car which will increase your chance of skidding.
-Driving in a higher gear means you will be using lower revs which help to prevent wheel spin and give yourself more room in between the car in front of you in case they haven’t changed their driving style!
+Driving in a higher gear means you will be using lower revs which can help to prevent wheel spin and give yourself more room in between the car in front of you in case they haven’t changed their driving style!